-Jacob Jenks was born on 16 April 1760, in Smithfield, Providence, Rhode Island, United States as the son of Jesse Jenckes and Mary Smith.
+When Jacob Jenks was born on 16 April 1760, in Smithfield, Providence, Rhode Island, United States, his father, Jesse Jenckes, was 25 and his mother, Mary Smith, was 22.
 He married Martha Mowry on 22 April 1781, in Smithfield, Providence, Rhode Island, United States.
 They were the parents of at least 5 sons and 4 daughters.
 He registered for military service in 1840.
 He died on 20 April 1842, in Saybrook, Ashtabula, Ohio, United States, at the age of 82, and was buried in Saybrook Cemetery, Ashtabula, Ashtabula, Ohio, United States.

 Do you know Jacob?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account